simonwicky/CS453-2019-project/README.md

 * `template/` Template (in C) of _your_ implementation, but you're free to replace everything and write C++.

-* `reference/` Reference, single lock-based implementation, that you have to "beat" to maximize your grade.
+* `reference/` Reference, single lock-based implementation.

-   Note that you are not allowed to write an implementation that is _equivalent_ to the reference.
+   Note that you are not allowed to write an implementation that is _equivalent_ to this reference implementation, i.e., that uses a single, global lock to serialize transactions.
    When in doubt, ask the TA right away for clarifications.

 * `playground/` As its name suggests, _playground_ is to play with the C(++)11 atomics.
-We'll be using it (only) during at the end of the second present, when we will be implementing a simple mutex.
+We'll be using it on the second week only, when we will be implementing a simple mutex.

 ## What prior knowledge do I need?